 Also surviving from Philipse’s time is the church he built for the occupants of this part of his estate.
 Both the Old Dutch Church (still owned and used by the congregation) and Philipsburg Manor make appearances in Washington Irving’s short story “The Legend of Sleepy Hollow.”
 Irving wrote of Ichabod Crane “Our man of letters, therefore, was peculiarly happy in the smiles of all the country damsels.
 How he would figure among them in the church-yard . . . or sauntering, with a whole bevy of them, along the banks of the adjacent mill-pond; while the more bashful country bumpkins hung sheepishly back, envying his superior elegance and address.”
 You’ll need to supply your own bevy of country damsels.

 2015 season: May 2-Nov.
 8, open for timed tours Wednesdays-Sundays, plus Memorial Day.
 Tours at 10:30am, 12pm, 1;30, and 3 (Also 11am, 12:30pm, 2, and 3:30 on Saturdays and Sundays).
 No tours on event dates: Sept.
 5-7, Oct.
 3-4, 9-11, 16-18, 23-25, 29-31 and Nov.
 1.

 Parking: Main lot at 381 North Broadway, overflow lot on Continental Street.
 The scenic path from the overflow lot to the visitor’s center offers good views of the mill.

 Check our Sleepy Hollow and Tarrytown calendar for more special events.

-Labor Day Weekend, August 30 to September 1, 2014.
+2015 dates: Labor Day Weekend, September 5-7.
 Feast on a bounty of corn-centric delicacies, take part in a bevy of hands-on, corn-related activities at the Lower Hudson Valley’s only corn festival.
 Great fun for young families!